geopm/geopm/service/docs/source/geopm_topo.3.rst

   file will be used by any calls to the other ``geopm_topo_*()`` functions documented here as well as any use of the GEOPM runtime.
-If a privileged user is making this call (i.e. root or via sudo), the file path will be ``/run/geopm/geopm-topo-cache`` and the permissions will be ``-rw-r--r--``, i.e. 644.
-If a non-privileged user makes this call file path will be ``/tmp/geopm-topo-cache-<UID>`` and the permissions will be ``-rw-------``, i.e. 600.
+If a privileged user is making this call (i.e. root or via sudo), the file path will be ``/run/geopm/geopm-topo-cache``.
+If a non-privileged user makes this call file path will be ``/tmp/geopm-topo-cache-<UID>``.
+In either case, the permissions will be ``-rw-------``, i.e. 600.
 If the file exists from the current boot cycle and has the proper permissions no operation will be performed.
 To force the creation of a new cache file, `unlink(3)
   <https://man7.org/linux/man-pages/man3/unlink.3p.html>`_ the existing cache
   file prior to calling this function.